DenisKipngeno/se-assignment-2-introduction-to-software-engineering-DenisKipngeno/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-**Define Software Engineering:**
+# Define Software Engineering:
 Software engineering is the systematic and disciplined process of designing, developing, testing, and maintaining software.

-**What is software engineering, and how does it differ from traditional programming?**
+# What is software engineering, and how does it differ from traditional programming?
-Software engineering is the systematic and disciplined process of designing, developing, testing, and maintaining software.
+**Software engineering** is the systematic and disciplined process of designing, developing, testing, and maintaining software.
 It focuses on creating high-quality, reliable, and maintainable software systems, and involves applying engineering principles to software development to ensure reliability, efficiency, and quality.
-On the other hand, traditional programming focuses mainly on writing code to solve specific problems without necessarily considering the broader context, such as scalability, maintainability, and team collaboration.
+On the other hand, **traditional programming** focuses mainly on writing code to solve specific problems without necessarily considering the broader context, such as scalability, maintainability, and team collaboration.
 In contrast, software engineering encompasses the entire software development lifecycle (SDLC), including requirements gathering, design, development, testing, deployment, and maintenance.

-**Software Development Life Cycle (SDLC): Explain the various phases of the Software Development Life Cycle.
-Provide a brief description of each phase.**
+# Software Development Life Cycle (SDLC): Explain the various phases of the Software Development Life Cycle.
+Provide a brief description of each phase.
-*Software Development Life Cycle (SDLC) Phases:*
+**Software Development Life Cycle (SDLC) Phases:**
-# i)Planning and Brainstorming (Requirements Gathering):
+## i)Planning and Brainstorming (Requirements Gathering):
 -In this initial stage, the development team gathers to set goals, brainstorm, and identify risks.
 -Business goals, high-level requirements, and project specifications are defined.
 -Risks that might impact the project’s success are identified.
-# ii)Requirements Analysis:
+## ii)Requirements Analysis:
 -Detailed analysis of user requirements and system needs.
 -Documenting functional and non-functional requirements.
 -Creating use cases, user stories, and system specifications.
-# iii)Software Design (Architectural Design):
+## iii)Software Design (Architectural Design):
 -Designing the software architecture and system components.
 -Creating detailed technical specifications.
 -Deciding on data structures, algorithms, and interfaces.
-# iv)Software Development (Implementation):
+## iv)Software Development (Implementation):
 -Writing code based on the design specifications.
 -Developing software modules and components.
 -Frequent code reviews and testing during development.
-# v)Testing:
+## v)Testing
 -Verifying that the software meets requirements.
 -Unit testing, integration testing, system testing, and user acceptance testing.
 -Identifying and fixing defects.
-# vi)Deployment (Implementation):
+## vi)Deployment (Implementation):
 -Deploying the software to production or end-users.
 -Installation, configuration, and rollout.
 -Ensuring smooth transition from development to production.
-# vii)Maintenance and Support:
+## vii)Maintenance and Support:
 -Regular updates, bug fixes, and enhancements.
 -Monitoring performance and addressing issues.
 -Long-term support and maintenance.

-**Agile vs. Waterfall Models: Compare and contrast the Agile and Waterfall models of software development.
-What are the key differences, and in what scenarios might each be preferred?**
+# Agile vs. Waterfall Models: Compare and contrast the Agile and Waterfall models of software development.
+What are the key differences, and in what scenarios might each be preferred?
-# Waterfall Model
+## Waterfall Model
 -Linear and sequential.
 -Each phase must be completed before the next begins.
 -Preferred for projects with well-defined requirements and where changes are unlikely.
-# Agile Model:
+## Agile Model:
 -Iterative and incremental.
 -Allows for changes and continuous feedback.
 -Preferred for projects with dynamic requirements and the need for frequent releases.
-# Key Differences:
+## Key Differences:
 i) Flexibility: Agile is more flexible and adaptable to changes than Waterfall. ii) Customer Involvement: Agile involves continuous customer feedback, whereas Waterfall typically involves the customer mainly at the beginning and end of the project. iii) Delivery: Agile delivers work in small, workable increments, whereas Waterfall delivers a complete product at the end.
-# Scenarios for Agile:
+## Scenarios for Agile:
 i)  Dynamic Requirements: When requirements are likely to change. ii) Collaborative Teams: When close collaboration is feasible. iii)Fast Delivery: When rapid releases are essential.
-# Scenarios for Waterfall:
+## Scenarios for Waterfall:
 i) Stable Requirements: When requirements are well-defined and unlikely to change. ii)Predictable Projects: For straightforward, non-complex projects. iii)Regulated Industries: Where documentation is critical (e.g., healthcare, aerospace).